 7 Anos

 7 Anos is Spanish for 7 years.
 Why would you want to spend 7 years in prison?
 That is what this movie seen on Netflix, focuses on.
-Netflix which has been in operation in Spain for a little over a year agreed to helped produce and distribute this Spanish film.
+Netflix which has been in operation in Spain for a little over a year agreed to help produce and distribute this Spanish film.

 It is a very interesting exercise in mediation.
 Mediation only happens when there is a conflict and the participants seek an outsider to help resolve the issues.
 Each conflict is unique, but they share some commonalities.